ratwolfzero/hopalong_python/README.md

 Goal:

+- **Visual Representation***:
-- Representation of the attractor as a density heatmap to highlight point concentration.
+The attractor is visualized as a density heat map, where color intensity reflects areas of high or low point concentration.
-- Calculation with large number of iterations at high processing speed and low memory requirements.
+- **Efficiency**:
+Large numbers of iterations are computed efficiently, with low memory requirements and high processing speed.
 Core Algorithm:

 Two-pass algorithm with separate calculation of: